avril-affine/equation-to-latex/notes.md

 - get_img: crops an image from the file
 - img_to_array: converts all images in folder to a 28x28 matrix and saves them
 - compile_images: compiles a folder of jsons to one json
-- add_noise: creates new images with noise in them
+- add_noise: add noise to an image

 code/model.py